 Southeast Asia Explorer

-- Watch the sunset over amazing temples of Angkor Wat
+- Watch stunning sunsets over the amazing temples of Angkor Wat

 - Assist on a vital house-building project in Cambodia

-- Take a boat ride on the infamous Mekong Delta
+- Take a boat ride on the famous Mekong Delta

 - Marvel at the spectacular Halong Bay!